alphagov/tech-docs-monitor/README.md

 ]
 ```

-If you want to limit the number of links that are posted to Slack after a single run, add this to  `limits` in the [`Rakefile`][Rakefile]
+If you want to limit the number of links that are posted to Slack after a single run, add this to  `limits` in the [`Rakefile`](https://github.com/ministryofjustice/tech-docs-monitor/blob/main/Rakefile)

 ```
 limits = {